Skip to content

 Creating a Molecule's Potential Energy Curve

-A potential energy curve gives the ground energy of an assemble of atoms as function of the distances between them.
+A potential energy curve gives the ground energy of an assembly of atoms as a function of the distances between them.
 The global minima of the curve indicates the binding energy and internuclear distance for the stable molecule.
-Therefor, such curve can be powerful tool in computational chemistry, for predicting molecular structure and spectrum.
+Therefore, such a curve can be powerful tool in computational chemistry for predicting the molecular structure and spectrum.

-In this tutorial, we will demonstrate how, using Classiq's VQE package, the user can create a Molecule's potential energy curve, and compare the result those of the Hartree-Fock approximative method and to the exact results.
+This tutorial demonstrates how to use the Classiq VQE package to create a molecule's potential energy curve.
+It compares the result with the Hartree-Fock approximation method and the exact results.
 The exact solution is a result of diagonalizing the Hamiltonian.

-The model is using several Classiq's libraries in addition to IBM's simulating tool.
+This model uses Classiq libraries in addition to IBM's simulating tool.

 import time